-Valuable Permits Financial Hybrid
+Valuable Permits Financial Asset Hybrid Asset (Model 1)

-Asset Asset

-(Model 1)

-Consumption of validation services 10 10 10 +10
+Consumption of validation services +10 +10 +10 +10

 Net Saving -10 -10 -10 -10

 Net lending/borrowing 0 0 -10 -10

-Change in stock of nonfinancial assets -10 -10 ı 0
+Change in stock of nonfinancial assets -10 -10 • 0

-Change in stock of financial assets ı - -10 0
+Change in stock of financial assets • • -10 0

-Change in stock of hybrid assets ı - ı -10
+Change in stock of hybrid assets • 1 • -10

 Change in net worth -10 -10 -10 -10

 Current account balance 0 -10 -10 -10

 Net lending/borrowing 0 0 -10 -10

-Change in international investment 0 0 -10 0
+Change in international investment position 0 0 -10 Ō

-position

-Main Differences for Owners of Existing CAWLM (or alternatively the crypto asset community)50
+Main Differences for Owners of Existing CAWLM (or alternatively the crypto asset community)

 Valuable Permits Financial Asset Hybrid Asset (Model 1)

-Consumption of validation services - 90 90 -
+Consumption of validation services - +90 +90 -

-Net Saving - -90 -90 -
+Net Saving • -90 -90 -

-Net lending/borrowing - 0 -90 -
+Net lending/borrowing • 0 -90 -

-Other changes in the volume of assets - 90 90 -

-Change in stock of nonfinancial assets - 0 - -
+Change in stock of nonfinancial assets • -90 • -

-Change in stock of financial assets - - 0 -
+Change in stock of financial assets • • -90 -

-Change in stock of hybrid assets - - - -
+Change in stock of hybrid assets • • • -

-Change in net worth - 0 0 -
+Change in net worth - -90 -90 -

 Current account balance - -90 -90 -

 Net lending/borrowing - 0 -90 -

 Change in international investment - 0 -90 -

 position

-The different recording options do not lead to differences in gross value added but lead to differences in type of output.
+The different recording options do not lead to differences in value added but lead to differences in type of output.
 In the case of a permit and a financial asset, the full output is recorded as validation service, whereas in the case of a valuable or hybrid asset, part of the output concerns the creation of a new coin.
-Furthermore, the recording as a nonfinancial or hybrid asset versus a financial asset leads to differences in net lending/borrowing because net lending/borrowing reflects the difference between changes in net worth due to saving and capital transfers and net acquisitions of nonfinancial assets; for the case of hybrid assets, only the creation of the asset and not the acquisition of existing ones for the payment of validation services contributes to net lending/ net borrowing.
+Furthermore, the recording as a nonfinancial or hybrid asset versus a financial asset leads to differences in net lending/borrowing reflecting the difference between changes in net worth due to saving and capital transfers and net acquisitions of nonfinancial assets; for the case of hybrid assets, only the creation of the asset and not the acquisition of existing ones for the payment of validation services contributes to net lending/ net borrowing.
 Consequently, these different recordings also lead to differences in stocks of the different asset categories, although they do not lead to differences in the overall net worth.